samiralam/rules-compendium/docs/phb/3-character-classes/ranger.md

 You have mastered the art of creating fearsome ambushes, granting you the following benefits.

-***Ambusher’s Leap.*** At the start of your first turn of each combat, your Speed increases by 10 feet until the end of that turn.
+***Ambusher's Leap.*** At the start of your first turn of each combat, your Speed increases by 10 feet until the end of that turn.

 ***Dreadful Strike.*** When you attack a creature and hit it with a weapon, you can deal an extra 2d6 Psychic damage.
 You can use this benefit only once per turn, you can use it a number of times equal to your Wisdom modifier (minimum of once), and you regain all expended uses when you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).